 If you cannot agree, you can apply to a court for a financial order.
 You may need to attend several court hearings – our barristers can represent you in these hearings.

-We charge fixed fees which means that we will charge you a set amount of money for the work.
-Below we provide estimates based on the ranges of fixed fees for barristers at 4 Brick Court.
+We charge fixed fees, meaning we will charge you a set amount for the work.
+Below we provide estimates based on the fixed fee ranges for barristers at 4 Brick Court.
 VAT at the relevant rate (currently 20%) is payable on top of all fees estimated below.

 Your fixed fees may be towards the higher end of the range if you need a more experienced barrister.
 If you have a particularly complex case, your fees may also be higher than the estimates below.

 It is important to understand that you will have additional costs to pay if you issue court proceedings.
-These are separate fees you will need to pay directly to HM Courts & Tribunals Service.
-For information about court fees please check the court and tribunal fees page on the gov.uk website or simply click here.
+You will need to pay these fees directly to HM Courts & Tribunals Service.
+For information about court fees, please check the court and tribunal fees page on the gov.uk website or simply click here.
 Family Court fees start on page 15.

 Stage of case